dsccommunity/dsccommunity.org/content/guidelines/getting-started-with-github.md

 <img src="../../images/getting_started_with_github/git_experimental.png" alt="Git experimental" style="width:425px;" />

-After the installation you can open a PowerShell console and type the following and it should return the version of `git` if it was installed correctly.
+After the installation you can run this in PowerShell and it should return the version of `git` if it was installed correctly.

 ```bash
 PS> git --version